GRASIA: Research Group on Agent-based, Social and Interdisciplinary Applications

 Research lines / projects proposed

-P2P Models is a multidisciplinary research project to build decentralized, democratic & economically sustainable Collaborative Economy organizations, using decentralized technologies such as blockchain.
-The project is EU-funded (ERC grant of 1.5M¤), based at the Universidad Complutense de Madrid (Spain), with Principal Investigator and advisors from Harvard University.
+P2P Models is a multidisciplinary research lab exploring how to build a more sustainable, inclusive, cooperative and democratic Collaborative Economy.
+In the last years it has focused on blockchain-driven online communities (i.e. Decentralized Autonomous Organizations), although it has been studying multiple kinds of online communities and co-ops unrelated to blockchain.
+The initial project was EU-funded (ERC grant of 1.5M euro), based at the Universidad Complutense de Madrid (Spain), with Principal Investigator and advisors from Harvard University.

-The project follows a practical approach, aiming to maximize our social impact through both our socio-technical research and the building of free/open-source software co-designed with communities.
-Thus, this is an interdisciplinary research project integrated by computer scientists, social scientists, digital designers, and communication specialists.
+The project follows a practical approach, aiming to maximize our social impact through both our sociological research and the building of free/open-source software co-designed with communities.
+This is an interdisciplinary research line integrating computer scientists, social scientists, digital designers, gender theory experts, and communication specialists.
 We hold a critical stance towards blockchain while exploring its potential for commons-oriented communities.

-- Data Science on blockchain-based Decentralized Autonomous Organizations to understand the ecosystem
+- Data Science on blockchain-based Decentralized Autonomous Organizations to better understand the ecosystem

 - Social research (mixed methods, both quali and quantitative) on large communities or co-ops